tessi/LazyNethack/README.md

 ### Known problems

-* This saver connects to a random game on alt.org.
-If that game ends or is suspended, it keeps watching that game. pretty boring.
-Some kind of "stale game detection" would be nice so the saver could switch to a more interesting game.
 * It needs internet to connect to alt.org (the place where nethack people play online).
 I things don't load, chances are you're firewall blocks requests.
 * I have no idea how the screen saver will act under any other circumstances (multi screen setup, screen sizes) than on my iMac - If you run in to any problems please report an `Issue` or submit a `Pull Request` to fix it
 * There are other nethack server out there.
 It would be nice to configure the server you want to connect to.